epomatti/azure-vm-cni/README.md

 Enabling containers to use Azure Virtual Network capabilities with [Azure CNI][1] and Azure Virtual Machines.

 > 💡 The documentation implies that CNI is required for containers to use Virtual Network capabilities, however, after finishing this project I discovered that CNI was not required to use Service Endpoints from a Virtual Machine.
+Maybe it is already installed or something, did not investigate.

 ## Azure deploy